Bacterial Leaf Scorch of Landscape Trees

 Bacterial leaf scorch is an important and often lethal disease of many landscape trees, particularly in the southern and eastern U.S. In Virginia landscapes it is most often observed on oak, elm, and sycamore; however, many other landscape tree species are susceptible to this disease.
 The bacterium that causes bacterial leaf scorch colonizes the tree’s water-conducting tissue (xylem) where it disrupts water movement and reduces water availability to the tree.
 The symptoms of bacterial leaf scorch are very similar to symptoms of other problems that limit water uptake.
-This why marginal leaf scorch symptoms caused by other problems, such as drought-stress or root disease, are often mistaken for symptoms of bacterial leaf scorch.
+This is why marginal leaf scorch symptoms caused by other problems, such as drought-stress or root disease, are often mistaken for symptoms of bacterial leaf scorch.
 Laboratory identification of the causal bacterium (Xylella fastidiosa) from affected petiole and leaf tissue is necessary for positive confirmation of the disease.

+Symptoms of bacterial leaf scorch usually appear in the latter part of summer and progress through the fall.
+The most characteristic symptom of this disease is marginal leaf scorch.
+Often a yellow band is evident between brown and green tissue (Figures 1 A and B).
 This yellow band is characteristic of bacterial leaf scorch.
 In contrast, when marginal leaf scorch is caused by other problems (e.g. drought, root disease, salt injury) no yellow band is typically observed between brown and green tissue.
 However, this symptom is not always present on bacterial leaf scorch-diseased leaves (Figure 2).

 Other symptoms, depending on the host species, include leaf yellowing, browning and premature leaf drop.
 On many oak species, brown leaves do not drop prematurely; however, on pin oak (Quercus palustris) marginal scorch symptoms may not occur, but leaves may drop prematurely.
 On trees with an indeterminate growth habit, such as elm and sycamore, symptoms on infected branches begin on older leaves and move to younger leaves; on trees with a determinate habit, such as oak, all leaves on a diseased branch are the same age and show symptoms at the same time.